ObayAlshaer/ChessMentor/PRD.md

    - The system shall achieve a piece recognition accuracy of at least 90%.

 3. **Usability**
-   - The application shall achieve an average user rating of at least 4.5/5 on the App Store.
    - The system shall provide real-time feedback on chessboard detection success or failure.

 4. **Privacy**